unknownrpa/Astra-docs/primo-studio/settings/extensions-and-plugins-install/chrome.md

 To install packed extension:

 * Remove tick from checkbox Unpacked.
-Click on the Chrome icon in Primo in the File -Settings - Tools - Extensions menu&#x20;
+Click on the Chrome icon in Astro in the File -Settings - Tools - Extensions menu&#x20;
 * A window for saving the extension file will open.
 Choose the folder where to save the file
 * Next go to your Chrome settings - More Tools - Extensions&#x20;
 * Drag n drop file chrome.crx in Chrome window